Hardware Recommendations for Photoshop

 Does Photoshop work better with Intel or AMD CPUs?

-At the moment, AMD has a slight lead over Intel.
+At the moment, Intel has a slight lead over AMD.
 This tends to change as both brands release new products, however.

 Should I use a Xeon CPU for Photoshop?